Bad Credit Interest Only Mortgage Products 2026

 If I have an interest-only mortgage, should I keep it and get a homeowner loan instead?

-If you have a good existing mortgage, you may be much better off with a homeowner loan bad with credit history rather than redeeming a mortgage that has excellent terms that you could maybe no longer qualify for.
+If you have a good existing mortgage, you may be much better off with a homeowner loan with bad credit history rather than redeeming a mortgage that has excellent terms that you could maybe no longer qualify for.

 Exploring the Landscape of Bad Credit Mortgages in the UK